-Brent, a Adams, was the representative for Louisiana's 3rd congressional district from 1827 to 1829.
+Brent was the representative for Louisiana’s 3rd congressional district and was an Adams.
+He served from 1827 to 1829.

 From Dec 1823 to Mar 1829, Brent missed 112 of 438 roll call votes, which is 25.6%.
 This is worse than the median of 16.2% among the lifetime records of representatives serving in Mar 1829.
 The chart below reports missed votes over time.